ColinDuquesnoy/MellowPlayer/docs/users/features.rst

 ------------------

-Try pandoc!

-pandoc --from markdown --to rst

-  from

-to

 +------------------------+---+---+---+---+------------+----------+-----+
 | Service                | G | A | W | O | Require    | Require  | Req |
 |                        | N | p | i | S | non-free   | flash    | uir |